6.1 Self-Care and Independence Domain Map

 Key Takeaways

-- The October 2024 NNAAP knowledge outline lists self-care/independence 7% / 4 scored questions, so this domain is smaller but still testable.
+- The NNAAP knowledge outline lists self-care/independence at 7% / 4 scored written questions, so this domain is smaller but reliably tested in Washington.

-- Prevention is central: the aide helps prevent decline, contractures, falls, pressure injuries, isolation, and loss of confidence.
+- Prevention is central: the aide protects function and avoids contractures, falls, pressure injuries, isolation, and lost confidence through how everyday care is delivered.

-- The safest answer supports independence within the care plan and reports changes that make the current plan unsafe.
+- On a scenario question, the safest answer supports independence within the care plan and reports any change that makes the current plan unsafe.

 A Small Domain With Daily Impact

-The October 2024 NNAAP knowledge outline lists self-care/independence 7% / 4 scored questions.
-That is much smaller than Basic Nursing Skills, but it should not be ignored.
-Self-care and independence questions often appear as realistic resident-care decisions: should the aide feed the resident quickly, or set up the tray so the resident can feed themself?
+The NNAAP (National Nurse Aide Assessment Program) written knowledge outline that Washington uses lists self-care/independence at roughly 7%, or about 4 scored questions.
+That is much smaller than Basic Nursing Skills, but it should not be ignored, because these items appear as realistic resident-care decisions you face every shift.
+Should the aide feed the resident quickly, or set up the tray so the resident can feed themself?
 Should the aide dress the resident fully, or give time and cueing so the resident can button the shirt?
 Should the aide push ambulation past fatigue, or follow the care plan and report reduced tolerance?

 This domain includes prevention.
 In long-term care and rehabilitation settings, loss of function can happen quickly when residents are over-assisted, left inactive, poorly positioned, rushed, or discouraged.
-A resident who never practices standing may lose strength.
-A resident whose hand is never opened may develop stiffness.
-A resident who is fed too fast may lose appetite, dignity, and swallowing safety.
-Prevention means doing daily care in a way that keeps the resident involved.
+A resident who never practices standing loses leg strength through disuse atrophy.
+A resident whose hand is never opened can develop a contracture.
+A resident fed too fast may lose appetite, dignity, and swallowing safety.
+Prevention means doing daily care in a way that keeps the resident involved — what textbooks call a restorative approach rather than a custodial one.

 Self-Care and Independence Map